wavefrontHQ/docs/pages/doc/alerts_missing_data.md

 ## What is Missing Data?

-When a time series stops reporting data points, a gap occurs where we otherwise expect data points to be.
+When a time series stops reporting data points, a gap of NO DATA occurs where we otherwise expect data points to be.
 These expected but unreported data points are referred to as missing data.

 A time series might stop reporting for any number of reasons.

-produce a gap of NO DATA in the time series.
+temporary (resolve on their own) or permanent brief insignificant interruption that resolves on its own, or a longer significant downtime

 Delayed data points produce a temporary gap that is eventually backfilled.
 Missing data points correspond to a permanent gap that is not backfilled later.